-You and your cat are happy together.
-Just you two (well, maybe there are other humans in there, but they don't count.
-You and the cat?
-BFFs).
+You and your cat are happy together, and there are plenty of reasons you shouldn't get another cat (or are there?).
 Adding another feline to the dynamic would be ridiculous - right?
 In case you've been pondering this extremely important life decision, here are all the reasons that you should stick to your guns, preserving both your sanity and that of your kitty pal.

 1. Your Couch Is Shredded Just the Way You Like It

 Regardless of your unending affection for one another, your cat absolutely cannot keep her paws off of the curtains.
 Or from gnawing the corner of the couch.
 That report you printed up so carefully for work last week?
 Complete confetti by the next morning, but that has to be your fault for leaving it teasingly on the dining room table.
 But it's totally okay, because shabby chic never goes out of style.

 Even as you're considering why she has these moments of madness, you wonder if another cat might calm her down.
 They can have a friendly wrestling match, focusing on each other instead of your houseplants.
 Then reality hits… wrestling will mean they knock over the vase that Great-Aunt Celia gave you as a wedding present.
 Although you've been looking for an excuse to get rid of that eyesore, anyway.
 Would you be able to explain that one?

 There's a reason the expression "cool cat" is part of popular culture.
 Your Fluffy is in his element when no one's getting in his face.
 Going to work?
 He couldn't care less.
 Watch him yawn as you run out the door each day.
 Yeah, he might follow you around once you get back, or even stick his paws under the bathroom door until you've done your business.
 Once, you even found pictures of attractive cats at the end of the bed, torn out of magazines by what looked like claws instead of scissors.